Skip to main content

 The line items and totals are the core of your estimate, but the details around them matter just as much:

 • Scope of work description.
-Write two to three sentences explaining exactly what you will do.
+Write two to three sentences explaining exactly what you’ll do.
 “Remove existing single-layer asphalt shingles, inspect and repair decking as needed, install GAF Timberline HDZ architectural shingles with synthetic underlayment and ridge vent.”

 • Timeline.
 Give a realistic start date and duration.
 “Work begins within 2 weeks of signed contract, weather permitting.
-Expected duration: 2-3 days.”
+Expected duration: 2 to 3 days.”

 • Payment terms.
 Spell out your deposit, progress payments, and final payment schedule.
 “50% deposit due at contract signing, 50% due upon completion.”